Nowadays, with all the technology and globalization, the world feels kind of small. However, there is always something new to discover.

 Best Places to Travel

 Guayaquil, also known as the gateway to the Galapagos.
 It is an Ecuadorian city with a magical feeling to it that entices travelers to stay.
 Guayaquil is the economical heart of Ecuador, bursting with life and activities that you should definitely try!
 One of the most popular spots is the Guayaquil Historical Park.
-It’s a seven-acre wonder where you will be able to enjoy a mixture of wildlife sanctuary, historic buildings and museums.
+It’s a seven-acre wonder where you will be able to enjoy a mixture of wildlife sanctuary, historic buildings, and museums.

 It is hard to mention Devon and not think about cream tea and beautiful beaches, but this beautiful county has much more to offer!
-Devon is the perfect place to practice thrilling outdoor activities like climbing, horse riding and whitewater rafting.
-For a more low key time you can also kick back and relax at its fantastic landscapes.
+Devon is the perfect place to practice thrilling outdoor activities like climbing, horse riding, and whitewater rafting.
+For a more low-key time, you can also kick back and relax at its fantastic landscapes.

 Design lovers will love visiting the city´s museums and art galleries, like the House of Marbles.
 This is where art meets fun and puzzles, but there’s much more.
 Visit the Thelma Hulbert Gallery, an award-winning gallery in Honiton, East Devon.

 One of the best places to travel to is the former capital of the Vijayanagara Empire, one of the largest cities in the world.
-Hampi has always been a must-see for those who love the Indian culture thanks to the plethora of temples, monuments, ruins and historic buildings across its captivating landscape.
+Hampi has always been a must-see for those who love the Indian culture thanks to the plethora of temples, monuments, ruins, and historic buildings across its captivating landscape.

-While you can actually visit the whole World Heritage Site in a couple of days, we strongly recommend that you linger for a while so that you don´t miss out any of the marvels this city has to offer.
+While you can actually visit the whole World Heritage Site in a couple of days, we strongly recommend that you linger for a while so that you don´t miss out on any of the marvels this city has to offer.
 Like the majestic Virupaksha Temple and the shops at the Hampi Bazaar.

 Honolulu is becoming more and more a cultural powerhouse!
 It attracting artists from all over the world.
 2017 will be one of the greatest years for the city, since Honolulu will be hosting its first Biennial, celebrating Hawaii through art.
-The art scene is always present with murals and performances in the streets, especially at the Kaka´ako neighbourhood.
+The art scene is always present with murals and performances in the streets, especially in the Kaka´ako neighborhood.
 There is even an art-centric hotel, the Surfjack Hotel & Swim Club, that collaborates with local artists to offer a truly amazing and unique experience through custom murals and wallpapers.

 Jerusalem is slowly emerging as a culinary and art force in Israel, rivaling even the well-known city of Tel Aviv.
 If you ever visit the city, be sure to spend a day at the Mahane Yehuda Market, where you will find all you need to taste the beauty of this historic country.
-There are restaurants serving traditional Jewish dishes, and vendors with the widest range of ingredients in the world.
+There are restaurants serving traditional Jewish dishes and vendors with the widest range of ingredients in the world.